decentralized-identity/labs-anonymous-multi-signature-verifiable-credentials/docs/README.md

-# Anonymous Multi-Party Approval Protocol Specification
+# zkMAP - Zero-Knowledge Multi-party Approval Protocol Specification

 ### 1. Introduction

-This document specifies a way for issuing W3C Verifiable Credentials (VCs) or IETF SD-JWT VCs based on anonymous, multi-party approval from a group of members.
+This document specifies zkMAP (Zero-Knowledge Multi-party Approval Protocol), a way for issuing W3C Verifiable Credentials (VCs) or IETF SD-JWT VCs based on anonymous, multi-party approval from a group of members.
 It combines the cryptographic privacy of the Semaphore zero-knowledge protocol with existing decentralized identity standards to enable organizations like DAOs, committees, or multi-stakeholder boards to collectively issue credentials without revealing the identities of the participating signers.

 The primary goal is to provide a standardized mechanism for `m-of-n` VC issuance that is compatible with standard VC formats and verification workflows while preserving internal member anonymity.